 Driving Without Insurance | No Insurance tickets | Mississauga No Insurance

 No insurance ticket is one of the most costly mistakes drivers can make.
 Operating a motor vehicle without automobile insurance in Ontario carries a minimum penalty of $5,000 dollars.
 Yes, it is a minimum fine prescribed by law.
 It does not end there as all fines are subject to victim fine surcharges adding additional 25% on top of minimum fine totalling $6,250 dollars!
 Motorists charged with driving a motor vehicle without insurance may face financial penalty of up to $25,000 on first offence.
 Traffic Law Paralegal Services understands your concerns and ready to help our clients maintain their driving license and defend no insurance ticket allegations.

 There are many charges related to Driving without car insurance:

 One conviction for operating a motor vehicle without insurance can cause your insurance rates to skyrocket or cancel your insurance premiums altogether.
 Most insurance companies treat no insurance tickets as serious offences and do not take them lightly.
 If you got involved in a traffic accident while your vehicle was not insured you may be sued as well.
 If you got charged for insurance related offence contact us for a professional evaluation of your ticket and let our court experience work for you.

 Notwithstanding very serious nature of no insurance charges there are several defences that are applicable.
 It is not easy to mount a defence of no insurance charge and each matter should be viewed on its unique circumstances to ascertain chances of success.
 Traffic Law Paralegal Services has been defending driving without insurance tickets, permit operation without insurance, produce fake insurance, and many more insurance related charges for many years and confident we can help you.
 We defend driving insurance charges in Mississauga, Brampton, Toronto and other GTA courts.

-Insurance charges are not criminal offences and enforced pursuant to the operation of the Compulsory Automobile Insurance Act
+Insurance charges are enforced pursuant to the operation of the Compulsory Automobile Insurance Act

 Compulsory automobile insurance